wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 Most people would stop after such a *col* and such an achievement.
 However, we did not.
 While I'm very proud of my previous adventures, Francesco deserves all of the credit for planning such crazy, but achievable ones.
 Thus, we marched on for our second major climb of the day - *Col d'Izoard* `2360m`, almost as high as where we were when we realized we'd have to summit twice on the same day.

-After an incredible and long descent on smooth asphalt, we rested in a park in Briançon and had a late lunch there, gear, clothes and food spread out on the grass.
+After an incredible and long descent on smooth asphalt, we rested in a park in *Briançon* and had a late lunch there, gear, clothes and food spread out on the grass.
 The feeling was fantastic, just laying there with good French ingredients on a warm summer afternoon.
 But as with life, and especially with bike adventures, no emotion lasts forever.
-Around 7pm, we set off for our second climb of the day.
+Around 19:00, we set off for our second climb of the day.

 <img src="../assets/img/2020-07-14-geneva-genova/14.jpg" alt="break" style="zoom:50%;" />

 This trip, in all its splendidness, was also painful at times.
 I sometimes have neck pain, from what I assume was an injury playing American Football in high school.
 The long, locked posture of clutching handlebars and supporting body weight with shoulders proved to be a disaster for my neck, which was really painful on the descents and later into the day.
 The climb was excruciating at first, but some stretches and breaks proved a respite from the pain, at least long enough to make some progress upwards.

 The pain slowly morphed into pleasure as the sun began to set behind the mountains.
-While Galibier was epic, it was also busy.
-The climb up to Izoard was almost deserted.
+While *Galibier* was epic, it was also busy.
+The climb up to *Izoard* was almost deserted.
 The pine trees, painted sky and perfect asphalt made it an unexpected gem of our trip, and reminded me of the Rockies in North America, where I did my undergraduate studies.

 ![d'izoard](../assets/img/2020-07-14-geneva-genova/15.jpg)